ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Using these definitions with URL parameter ForceLUNAME=RLHVT500 will dynamically generate two pseudo- terminals: RLHVT500 for the terminal session, and RLHPR500 for the associated printer.

+The TCT option RTERM= can be used to check that ForceLUNAME parameter.
+If RTERM=classname is specified in the TCT than a RACHECK against the ForcedLUNAME will be executed to ensure that the luname is allowed for a particular user.

 2.4.1.3.2 Reconnecting to an existing session

 The presence of a ForceLUNAME=luname parameter in the URL implies $UseCookieSession$.
 If a valid VirtelSession cookie is supplied, which corresponds to a currently active session, then the request will be reconnected to that session.